Sheridan-Stable/bursty-term-measure/README.md

 ### Term Burstiness Score Evaluation

-To reproduce performance evaluation results oft Table 4 from the manuscript:
+To reproduce performance evaluation results from Table 4 from the manuscript:
 1. Run the `genia/3-keybert/keybert-scores.ipynb` notebook to generate KeyBERT term scores.
 Scores are output to the `genia/3-keybert/keybert-scores.json` JSON file.
 2. Run the `genia/3-burstiness-evaluation/burstiness-evaluation.ipynb` notebook to generate the Church Gale (CG), Irvine and Callison-Burch (ICB), Derivation of Proportions (DOP), Chi-square test, and Resicual ICF (RICF) term burstiness scores.
 Data used for the table is output to the `genia/3-main-results` folder.